 Don’t Buy Everything Ahead of Time

-As you get settled into the college vibe, you may decide to change your décor.
+As you get settled into the college vibe, you may decide to change your dorm room décor.
 You never know what might inspire you.
-Rather than hang posters, lights, and pictures all over your wall, you can get a dorm wall tapestry from roombodi, which you can easily pair with another décor.
+Rather than hang posters, dorm lights, and pictures all over your wall, you can get a dorm wall tapestry from roombodi, which you can easily pair with another décor.

 Pro Tip: You might join a sorority, club, organization, or another group during your first semester or year.
-Consider that you might want to decorate your room to show your pride.
+Consider that you might want to decorate your dorm room to show your pride.